red-dev-inc/subnet-evm/README.md

 }
 ```

-next, at [line 533](./params/config.go#L496) we have set the enabled status of the `IsContractXChainECRecoverEnabled` by checking whether a fork scheduled at given block timestamp is active at the given head block.
+next, at about [line 533](./params/config.go#L496) we have set the enabled status of the `IsContractXChainECRecoverEnabled` by checking whether a fork scheduled at given block timestamp is active at the given head block.

 ```diff
 func (c *ChainConfig) AvalancheRules(blockNum, blockTimestamp *big.Int) Rules {